The job of a marketer isn’t easy.

-If there was a way to measure bounce rates of emails easily, I think many marketers would find the data shocking.
+If there was a way to measure the bounce rates of emails easily, we think many marketers would find the data shocking.

-If you don’t make your email quickly loadable and highly readable, your subscribers are just going to delete it and move on to the next one.
+If you don’t make your email quickly loadable and highly readable, your subscribers will delete it and move on to the next one.

 Tip 1: Go light on images and fancy formatting

 We all know that images are important in blog posts.
 They break up text, reinforce points, and make your content look better.